The next model in the line of Quest metal detectors is the Q40. The “middle” machine.

 After extensive research and speaking to a few detectorists who have used the Q40 it has to be said that I’m still shocked that more people don’t own one.

 The Quest Q40 is an absolute steal for the price.

 The wireless headphone technology is probably my favourite feature, no more tripping over your headphones or taking them on and off constantly all day.

 Again you are getting far more power and performance than you should for what you are paying.

-I’d highly recommend this to beginners and even to more advanced detectorists wanted to upgrade from their first metal detector.
-For the beginner with a slightly larger budget this is going to last you a long time and as far as I can see the detector is future ready with a Sync menu option which is not used at the moment.
+I’d highly recommend this to beginners and even to more advanced detectorists who wanted to upgrade from their first metal detector.
+For the beginner with a slightly larger budget this is going to last you a long time and as far as I can see the detector is future-ready with a Sync menu option which is not used at the moment.

 I investigated the “sync” menu option further and it seems that you will be able to update the firmware in the future activating more features.

 It has everything you need and it’s lightweight.
 It looks nice and there are so many reports saying the recovery speed is fantastic.

 As I am writing about these Quest metal detectors I’m convincing myself to buy one as a spare 🙂